 Contemporary societies have complex legal structures.
 Both internal corporate affairs and market relationships are co-determined by legal standards.
 As such, managers need to be familiar with the main features of German and international private law, both of which are addressed in the three courses of the third elective module.

-A. Contract Law
+A. Contract Law and Contract Design

 The external relationships of companies are primarily contractual relationships.
 This course deals with the legal foundations, options and limitations with regard to the drafting and effects of contracts for domestic transactions, on the one hand, and for cross-border transactions on the other.